-Peter Zeihan is a world expert in geopolitics: the study of how place impacts financial, economic, cultural, political and military developments.
-He presents customized executive briefings to a wide array of audiences which include, but are not limited to, financial professionals, Fortune 500 firms, energy investors, and a mix of industrial, power, agricultural and consulting associations and corporations.
-Mr. Zeihan has been featured in, and cited by, numerous newspapers and broadcasts including The Wall Street Journal, Forbes, AP, Bloomberg, CNN, ABC, The New York Times, Fox News and MarketWatch.
+Peter Zeihan is a world expert in geopolitics: the study of how place impacts financial, economic, cultural, political, and military developments.
+He presents customized executive briefings to a wide array of audiences including financial professionals, Fortune 500 firms, energy investors, and a mix of industrial, power, agricultural, and consulting associations and corporations.
+Mr. Zeihan has been featured in, and cited by, numerous newspapers and broadcasts including The Wall Street Journal, Forbes, AP, Bloomberg, CNN, ABC, The New York Times, Fox News, and MarketWatch.

 But we also believe in doing good in the world.
-Here at Zeihan On Geopolitics we select a single charity to sponsor.
+At Zeihan On Geopolitics, we select a single charity to sponsor.

-Our chosen charity is a group called Medshare, which provides emergency medical services to communities in need, with a very heavy emphasis on locations facing acute crises.
+Our chosen charity is the group Medshare, which provides emergency medical services to communities in need, with a very heavy emphasis on locations facing acute crises.
 Medshare operates right in the thick of it.
-Until future notice, every cent we earn from every book we sell in every format through every retailer is going to Medshare’s Ukraine fund.
+Until further notice, every cent we earn from every book we sell in every format through every retailer is going to Medshare’s Ukraine fund.

-We hope you’ll look up MedShare and consider a contribution to their efforts.
+We hope you’ll consider a contribution to Medshare’s efforts.